Roman Republic

 5. “...
 Eanatum obliterated many foreign lands for Ningirsu.
 Eanatum returned to Ningirsu his beloved field, the Gu'edena.
 The fields by his side, the interest-bearing places of Ningirsu, ...
 [Long, now-fragmentary list of fields that Eanatum returned to Ningirsu] ...
 Eanatum, the one nominated by Ningirsu, he (Eanatum) returned it to him”, (RIME 1.9.3.1; CDLI, P431075, lines 187’-228’).

-1. nearly all of Eanatum’s surviving ‘victory’ inscriptions (see the table below) refer to a victory over Umma, suggesting that [at least one such] victory occurred early [in his reign]; but
+1. most of Eanatum’s surviving ‘victory’ inscriptions (see Table 1 below) refer to a victory over Umma, suggesting that [at least one such] victory occurred early [in his reign]; but

-2. the inscription on the ‘Stele of the Vultures’ also has a long list of Eanatum's ‘foreign’ campaigns which must have been compiled towards the end of his reign.
+2. the inscription on the ‘Stele of the Vultures’ also has a long list of Eanatum's ‘foreign’ campaigns (see below), which must have been compiled towards the end of his reign.

-It seems to me that since, as we have seen, Enmetena mentions Eanatum’s interactions with two rulers of Umma (the first with Ush and the second with Enakale), we might reasonably associate Ush with the first of these episodes and Enakale with the second.
+It seems to me that since, as we have seen, Enmetena (in RIME 1.9.5.1; CDLI, P431117, lines 1-58) mentions Eanatum’s interactions with two rulers of Umma (the first with Ush and the second with Enakale), we might reasonably associate Ush with the first of these episodes and Enakale with the second (as accepted, for example, by Walther Sallaberger and Ingo Schrakamp, referenced below, entries 2 and 3, at pp. 74-5).

 Causes of Eanatum’s War with Enakale